Magician6174/magician6174.github.io/docs/_pages/about.md

 **Applied Scientist I — Amazon Ads (Jan 2024 – Present)**

 I work on large-scale AI systems for content understanding and automation.
-My focus is on building and deploying **multimodal models** that combine text and image understanding to improve content moderation efficiency across global marketplaces.
+My focus is on building and deploying **deep learning models** that combine text, image and videos to improve content moderation efficiency across global marketplaces.

 I also explore **active learning**, **representation learning**, and **model reliability** — developing approaches that make large models more data-efficient and trustworthy.